SWxTREC/h3lioviz/README.md

 ### Running a dev image locally

 Once you have built your image using the command above, you can `./dockerctl.sh r` to start a local development image.
-This image will be served at `http://localhost:8080/dev`
+This image will be served at `http://localhost:4200` and connect to the websocket via port 8080

 To stop your image run `./dockerctl.sh s`